-AssignmentProperty : PropertyName : LeftHandSideExpression the supplemental production AssignmentElement : LeftHandSideExpression and the supplemental production AssignmentRestElement : ...
-LeftHandSideExpression are:
+AssignmentProperty: PropertyName: LeftHandSideExpression and the supplemental production

+AssignmentElement: LeftHandSideExpression are:

-- It is a Syntax Error if LeftHandSideExpression is the Identifer eval or the Identifier arguments. - It is a Syntax Error if LeftHandSideExpression is the Identifer this or the Identifier super. - It is a Syntax Error if the LeftHandSideExpression is a Literal, a FunctionExpression or a ClassExpression. - It is a Syntax Error if the LeftHandSideExpression is an Identifier that does not statically resolve to a declarative environment record binding or if the resolved binding an immutable binding. - It is a Syntax Error if the LeftHandSideExpression is an ObjectLiteral or an ArrayLiteral and the source code corresponding to LeftHandSideExpesson using cannot be parsed using AssignmentPattern as the goal symbol. - It is a Syntax Error if the LeftHandSideExpression is PrimaryExpression : (Expression) and Expression derived a production that would produce a Syntax Error according to these rules.
+- It is a Syntax Error if LeftHandSideExpression is the Identifier eval or the Identifier arguments. - It is a Syntax Error if LeftHandSideExpression is the Identifier this or the Identifier super. - It is a Syntax Error if the LeftHandSideExpression is a Literal, a FunctionExpression or a ClassExpression. - It is a Syntax Error if the LeftHandSideExpression is an Identifier that does not statically resolve to a declarative environment record binding or if the resolved binding an immutable binding. - It is a Syntax Error if the LeftHandSideExpression is an ObjectLiteral or an ArrayLiteral and the source code corresponding to LeftHandSideExpression using cannot be parsed using AssignmentPattern as the goal symbol. - It is a Syntax Error if the LeftHandSideExpression is PrimaryExpression: (Expression) and Expression derived a production that would produce a Syntax Error according to these rules.
 This rule is recursively applied.

-The supplemental production AssignmentProperty : PropertyName : LeftHandSideExpression is evaluated with the parameter obj as follows:
+The supplemental production AssignmentProperty: PropertyName: LeftHandSideExpression is evaluated with the parameter obj as follows:

-1. Let name be the result of evaluating PropertyName.

-- 2. Let v be the result of calling the [[Get]] internal method of obj passing name as the argument. - 3.
+- 1. Let name be the result of evaluating PropertyName. - 2.
+Let v be the result of calling the [[Get]] internal method of obj passing name as the argument. - 3.
 If LeftHandSideExpression is an ObjectLiteral or an ArrayLiteral then - a.
-Let AssignmentPattern be the parse of the source code corresponding to LeftHandSideExpesson using AssignmentPattern as the goal symbol - b.
+Let AssignmentPattern be the parse of the source code corresponding to LeftHandSideExpression using AssignmentPattern as the goal symbol - b.
 Let vObj be ToObject(v). - c.
 Evaluate AssignmentPattern using vObj as the obj parameter. - d.
 Return. - 4.
 Let lref be the result of evaluating LeftHandSideExpression. - 5.
 Call PutValue(lref,v).

-The supplemental production ArrayAssignmentPattern : [ AssignmentRestElement ] is evaluated with the parameter obj as follows:
+The supplemental production ArrayAssignmentPattern: [Elisionopt AssignmentRestElement] is evaluated with the parameter obj as follows:

-1. Evaluate AssignmentRestElement using obj as the obj parameter and 0 as the index parameter.
+- 1. If Elision is present, then let skip be the result of evaluating Elision, otherwise let skip be 0. - 2.
+Evaluate AssignmentRestElement using obj as the obj parameter and skip as the index parameter.